Sonya & Seth — A Whitefish Lodge Fall Wedding in Crosslake — Tim Larsen Photography, Brainerd Lakes MN

 Sonya got ready in the timber-framed Whitefish Lodge bridal suite.
 Three bridesmaids in coral.
 The lace gown buttoned in close-up by two pairs of hands.
 A laugh by the stone fireplace that gave the rest of the morning away.
 Out on the lodge deck, Seth buttoned his dress-blue jacket against a backdrop of orange foliage — the kind of frame the property hands you without asking.

 The bouquet sat against Sonya's lace bodice for the first detail of the morning: orange chrysanthemums and ivory roses, eucalyptus, bunny tails.
 Two patterned wedding bands and a diamond solitaire on a raw-edged wood slab in window light.
-A small chocolate-frosted single-tier cake with a mirrored 'The Haysons' topper waiting in the reception ballroom.
+A small chocolate-frosted single-tier cake with a mirrored 'The Hansons' topper waiting in the reception ballroom.
 Each frame of the establishing set already carrying the autumn palette the rest of the day would use.

 The First Look in the Trees